Student Refugee Advisory Service

 while valid

-The HessenFonds scholarship of the Hessian Ministry of Science and the Arts (HMWK) targets refugee students in their initial study phase.
+The HessenFonds scholarship of the Hessian Ministry of Science and Research, Arts and Culture (HMWK) targets refugee students in their initial study phase.
 Successfull applicants receive for one year 300€ per month to finance their studies

 You can find further information under Scholarships.